ManageIQ/guides/logical_replication_migrations.md

 psql -U root vmdb_production -h global_ipaddress -c 'DROP subscription region_2_subscription;'
 ```

-Note:  Dropping the subscription on the global will also delete the slot on the remote and will do
+Note:  Dropping the subscription on the global will also delete the replication slot on the remote
-proper cleanup.
+and will do proper cleanup.
+The replication slot should not be manually removed.

 ## Upgrade to kasparov